Joseph Zen: Advocacy for democracy

 After he succeeded as Bishop of Hong Kong on 23 September 2002, he led the Diocese in voicing reservations about the proposed anti-subversion laws, required under Article 23 of the Basic Law.
 He was worried that these laws, if enacted without a thorough consultation process including a white paper, could easily lead to future violations of basic civil rights.

 On 1 July 2003, he took part in a prayer gathering at Victoria Park before the 1 July March began.
 Many Christians, including Catholics and those of other denominations, attended the demonstration.

 Cardinal Zen attended the 4 June 2006 Prayer gathering in memory of the victims of the 1989 massacre.
 He asked the Chinese government to let the Chinese people freely discuss the 1989 Tiananmen Square protests.
+In September 2023 he also attended the trial of pro-democracy media tycoon and founder of influential tabloid Apple Daily Jimmy Lai.

 Education reform controversies

 On 5 June 2005, Zen announced that if the Legislative Council passed a proposal to support the schools to create incorporated management committees on 8 July 2005, he would appeal against the decision to the court.
 The Education (Amendment) Bill 2002, once enacted, would likely play down the role of the Church in running Catholic schools and in promoting Catholic education.
 However, after the Government gave up some argued points in the motion, the Diocese decided to support the motion, though the Diocese later announced plans to prosecute the Government on 28 September 2005.

 After two teachers committed suicide in early January 2006, Zen said that these acts must be due to the educational reforms and he asked the government to halt new reforms.
 Then Permanent Secretary for Education and Manpower Fanny Law rejected causal connections, but provoked furor among teachers and the public when she questioned why only two teachers committed suicide because of the reforms.
 She apologised for her "inappropriate" remarks on 10 January.